Boundary review recommendations: 14 new TDs in the Dáil and four new constituencies

 The recommendations also meet the statutory criteria set down for this review.

-- Maintain a relative balance of seats across constituencies - as the number of 3 seat constituencies will be 13 instead of 9, the number of 4 seat constituencies will be 15 instead of 17 and the number of 5 seat constituencies will be 15 instead of 13.
+- Maintain a relative balance of seats across constituencies — as the number of three-seat constituencies will be 13 instead of nine, the number of four-seat constituencies will be 15 instead of 17 and the number of five-seat constituencies will be 15 instead of 13.

+Following the redraw announcement, Aontú leader Peadar Tóibín called for the Constitution to be amended to cap the number of TDs in the Dáil.

+“We have enough TDs.
+We don't need anymore.
+I believe it is now time to hold a referendum to amend this constitutional requirement to increase the number TDs each time the census reveals significant population growth,” Mr Tóibín said.

 The full review can be read here: